National Defence College, Nigeria: Partners

-The (NDC) and the Peace Operations Training Institute had partners together for available e-learning on the peacekeeping courses, it offers downloadable course materials for offline studies for the personnel of National Defence College.
+The NDC and the Peace Operations Training Institute have partnered to provide e-learning on peacekeeping courses, offering downloadable course materials for offline study by NDC personnel.
 The subject includes; French, English, Arabic and Spanish, the minimum of 75% pass in examination received the Certificate of Completion.

-In cooperation of the Ministry of Defence and Ministry of Foreign Affairs of Nigeria, the National Defence College had been actively participating in the peace support operations training and any related activities since its began operation.
-The Centre for Strategic Research and Studies is responsibility in coordinating peacekeeping training in Nigeria, In dedication to the senior military and paramilitary officers preparation and it civilian counterpart in the various related ministries and agencies like the Ministry of Finance: responsible for the Nigerian Customs Service and other officers from other countries for a higher strategic, responsibilities level including some department of the Federal Government.
-In 2004, NDC under the supervision of the Nigerian Ministry of Foreign Affairs, Ministry of Defence, and Armed Forces Joint Staff hosted a Challenges seminar of Regional Dimensions of Peace Operations.
-Its had co-chaired the authority of the working group in command and control for the reports on Designing Mandates and Capabilities of future peace operations.
+In cooperation with the Ministry of Defence and the Ministry of Foreign Affairs of Nigeria, the NDC has actively participated in peace support operations training and related activities since it began operations.
+The Centre for Strategic Research and Studies is responsible for coordinating peacekeeping training in Nigeria, serving senior military and paramilitary officers as well as their civilian counterparts in various ministries and agencies, including the Ministry of Finance and the Nigerian Customs Service, as well as officers from other countries, in preparation for higher strategic responsibilities.
+In 2004, the NDC, under the supervision of the Nigerian Ministries of Foreign Affairs and Defence and the Armed Forces Joint Staff, hosted a Challenges seminar on the Regional Dimensions of Peace Operations.
+It also co-chaired the working group on command and control for the report on designing mandates and capabilities for future peace operations.

 It runs high and mid level strategic courses such as the; Peace Support Operations Planning Course, Senior Mission Leaders Course, Defence and Security Management Course, and Civil-military Relations through it Centre for Strategic Research and Studies.
 The NDC also conducts various research on the critical issues bordering on security and governance.